 8.5% of LGB users aged 18-25 have a cannabis use disorder, compared to 2.5% over the age of 26.

-The survey also found that frequent marijuana use was associated with opioid misuse, heavy alcohol use, and depression in LGB youth and young adults ranging from ages 12–25.
-In addition to having a higher risk for SUDs, LGBTQ persons often enter treatment with more severe cases of SUDs.
+The survey also found that frequent marijuana use was associated with opioid misuse, heavy alcohol use, and depression in LGBT youth and young adults ranging from ages 12–25.
+In addition to having a higher risk for SUDs, LGBTQIA+ persons often enter treatment with more severe cases of SUDs.

 Many issues plaguing the LGBTQ community are connected and feed off of each other, resulting in an arduous cycle.
 For instance: